The Ultimate Beginners Guide to Becoming More French.

 Your almost there…

 We all have heard of the French reputation for being lazy (or efficient?), well that sometimes includes the spoken word.
 Why pronounce the entire word when you can just shorten it???
 Pick of few of these to sprinkle into your conversation to sound even just that much more French!
-You can find a complete French Apocopes and Word Expressions Dictionary at Dico.com.
+You can find an “English-French Dictionary of Clipped Words” by “The DICO – French Apocopes and Word Expressions Dictionary” by Lionel Pailloncy on Amazon.com.

 Now string it all together to really sound like a Frenchie…or just fake it until you make it: